 Carmichael has been a lecturer at CAS since 2016 and has seen significant shifts in robotics research, even at this early stage in his career.

 When he began his undergraduate study in 2002, UTS did not yet offer the mechatronics degree with which he ended up graduating.
 His PhD examined musculoskeletal models for assistance-as-needed robotics, work which overcomes a machine’s lack of empathy and allows it to provide the required amount of help to a person.

 Carmichael sees a future of ubiquitous collaborative robots taking away an ever-larger share of repetitive tasks and working alongside us, ready to offer a helping end-effector.
 The world of human work will increasingly look to robots, and the world of robotic research will increasingly look to humans.

 “One of the main contributions of my PhD work was using models of the human body instead of observing the performance of someone to then sort of predict beforehand how much assistance someone needs to do an activity,” he said.

 “And this very much led me down the path of biomechanical engineering, musculo-skeletal models, very much non-robotic stuff which I wasn’t really prepared for, but I now find really fascinating.
 And, I mean, they’re becoming quite merged — as humans and robots operate more closely together, the robotic theory and theory about the human body are starting to become merged as well.”

 Marc Carmichael was named one of create‘s Most Innovative Engineers for 2018.
-Nominations are now open for the class of 2019.
-Apply here.
+To register your interest in nominating yourself or someone else for 2019, click here.